 When you booked, you will in most cases have paid a deposit and booking fee and been sent an advisory balance.
 In low season the remaining balance, subject to any amendments to the booking is payable on arrival at the park, and can be made using cash, personal cheque (up to the guaranteed card limit) or most credit/debit cards (except American Express).
-You can, however, contact us at any time to make a stage payment on your balance ahead of your arrival date.
+You can, however, at any time make a stage payment on your balance ahead of your arrival date.
 For peak season bookings we require the balance in advance of the arrival date. (see tariff or full booking terms) If you register on our website as an online customer we can make your booking available to view and make payments.

 What size are your pitches?